 - go to court when required;

-- tell your probation officer ahead of time if you change your name or address;
+- tell your probation officer ahead of time if you change your name, address, or employment.

 The probation order may also order you to: